 As a company director, you bear a great deal of responsibility.

 Financial problems rarely arise overnight.
-Often there are subtle signs that a company is entering dire straits.
-Recognizing these signs in time is crucial to acting appropriately.
-For example, when customers stretch payment terms or suppliers become stricter in their terms, this may indicate underlying financial stresses.
-Internal complaints and problems, such as employees complaining more frequently about workload, overdue maintenance or other operational issues, can also be signals of deeper financial problems.
-Financial indicators deserve special attention.
-Declining margins, increasing inventories and rising accounts receivable are clear signs that the company’s financial health needs attention.
-As a director, it is essential not only to monitor these signals, but also to consider them in context and take appropriate action.
+There are often subtle signs that a company is heading for trouble.
+Recognising these signs on time is crucial in order to be able to take appropriate action.
+For example, when customers extend payment terms or suppliers become stricter in their terms and conditions, this may indicate underlying financial tensions.
+Internal complaints and problems – such as employees complaining more often about work pressure, overdue maintenance or other operational issues – can also be signs of deeper financial problems.

 By law, as a director, you are required to perform your duties properly.
 This means that you must not only act carefully, but also be able to demonstrate that you have done so.
 In practice, this means that you regularly analyze, or have analyzed, the company’s financial position, carefully prepare and document important decisions, intervene in a timely manner when problems are identified, and act proactively.
 In addition, you should carefully weigh the interests of all stakeholders, such as shareholders, employees and creditors, and ensure sound and transparent accounting.
 Compliance with these obligations not only helps the company, but also protects you personally from potential liability risks.